Jviguy/rsquery/README.md

 # rsquery
-A fast and easy rust minecraft query library
+A fast and easy rust MCBE query library